AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Analysis and numerical simulations

 \subsection{Simulation setup}

 To validate \ourname{} we perform simulations for $5$~GHz, $28$~GHz, and $60$~GHz carrier frequencies $f_c$, as representative of, e.g., IEEE~802.11ax, \ac{fr2} \mbox{5G-NR}, and IEEE~802.11ay systems, respectively.
-The coordinates of the target and static objects are randomly generated in a $d \times d$ empty mobility area and the real \ac{cir} is obtained using \eq{eq:cir-continuous}.
-Hence, we simulate the transmission of the waveform used to perform channel estimation.
+The coordinates of the target and static objects are randomly generated in a $d \times d$ empty mobility area, and the real \ac{cir} is obtained using \eq{eq:cir-continuous}.
+We simulate the transmission of the waveform used to perform channel estimation.
 For $f_c=60$~GHz, an IEEE~802.11ay TRN field made of complementary Golay sequences is transmitted, while for $f_c=5$~GHz and $f_c=28$~GHz, we employ a random sequence of \ac{ofdm} symbols modulated with BPSK.
 At the receiver, we add \ac{cfo}, \ac{po}, and channel noise according to different \ac{snr} values.
 The received signal is sampled with period $1/B$ and the \ac{cir} is estimated.
-After the peak detection operation, the phases of the \ac{cir} peaks and the noisy \ac{aod} estimates, for each available path, are inputted into our model.
+After the peak detection operation, the phases of the \ac{cir} peaks and the noisy \ac{aod} estimates, for each available path, are used as input to our algorithm.
 All the parameters are summarized in \tab{tab:init_param}.
 The maximum TX speed, $v_{\rm max}$, differs for each carrier frequency to reflect the typical speed of the corresponding use case, i.e., IEEE~802.11ax, \mbox{5G-NR} and IEEE~802.11ay.
 Finally, to consistently compare various simulation configurations, we set the inter-frame spacing $T_k$ to a fixed value $T_k = T=1/(6f_{\rm max})$, which is the maximum time gap allowed in the measurements to avoid phase ambiguity, as discussed in~\secref{sec:phase-diff}.
 We remark that the selected $T$ is compatible with existing hardware and typical packet transmission times in wireless networks.
-The residual \ac{cfo} is modeled as $f_{\rm o}(kT) \sim \mathcal{N}(0,\sigma^2_{\rm o})$, where $\sigma^2_{\rm o}$ is chosen such that the frequency shift in $1$~ms is between $\pm 0.1$ parts-per-million~(ppm) of the carrier frequency $f_c$~\cite{3GPP_cfo}.
-The \ac{po} is modeled as $\psi_{\rm o}(kT) \sim \mathcal{U}(0, 2\pi)$.
+The residual \ac{cfo} is modeled as $f_{\rm o}(kT) \sim \mathcal{N}(0,\sigma^2_{\rm o})$ which depends on time index $k$ because the phase drift accumulates at each new transmission. $\sigma^2_{\rm o}$ is chosen such that the frequency shift in $1$~ms is between $\pm 0.1$ parts-per-million~(ppm) of the carrier frequency $f_c$~\cite{3GPP_cfo}.
+For the \ac{po} we assume the most stochastic scenario modeled as $\psi_{\rm o}(kT) \sim \mathcal{U}(0, 2\pi)$.
 Note that our method cancels out the \ac{cfo} and \ac{po} \textit{exactly}, hence it is not significantly affected by their magnitude.
-The error on the \ac{aod} estimates is modeled as an additive Gaussian r. v. with distribution $\mathcal{N}(0,\sigma_\alpha^2)$.
+The error on the \ac{aod} estimates is modeled as an additive Gaussian random variable with distribution $\mathcal{N}(0,\sigma_\alpha^2)$.